SLADE0261/Source-to-HTML/README.md

 }
 EOF

-# 2. Convert to HTML
+# 2. Convert to HTML with line numbers
-./syntaxglow hello.c
+./syntaxglow hello.c -n

 # 3. Ensure styles.css is in the same directory as output